Three people fishing at sunset from a boat in Fushimi Provincial Park.

 Fushimi Provincial Park

 This remote northern lake within the thick boreal forests off Highway 11 promises good fishing for walleye, pike and perch.
 Anglers can stick to Fushimi Lake or explore the Valentine River.
-The campground offers boat launch, fish cleaning station and roofed accommodation.
+The campground offers a boat launch, a fish cleaning station and roofed accommodation.

 Location: North Cochrane District